Home » Recipe Index » Quick and Easy » Best Chicken Shrimp Wontons

 Photos of preparing the minced garlic and mixing all ingredients in a bowl.

-Photos of boiling and preparing the chicken shrimp wontons soup.
+Photos of boiling and preparing the wontons soup.

 Photos of boiling the wontons and deep-frying the wontons.